vipulgupta2048/firedocs/api-app/Impressions/Quick Method Selection.md

 # Quick Method Selection

-Completion Status: No
-Created: Jan 28, 2020 11:30 AM

 ## Overview

 The quick method selection of the API app in Firecamp helps you quickly pick and change the request methods associated with your API request.
-This feature was designed in accessiblity in mind to help developers switch through popular methods faster and check the response them in real-time.
+This feature was designed with accessibility in mind to help developers switch through popular methods faster and check the response in real-time.
 To get the list of all requests methods available, click the dropdown list in the URL bar of the API app.

 # What are Request Methods